Ingrowing Nail Surgery

 Initial treatment has the goal of relieving pain & clearing infection or inflammation.
 If the toe is not infected, your podiatrist may be able to carefully trim the ingrown nail edge, without any discomfort.
 An infected toe usually requires removing the edge (a portion of the ingrown toenail) or in some cases the entire nail.

-If your ingrown nail is reoccuring, we can perform a procedure called a partial nail avulsion with matrix phenolisation.
-This procedure involves removing the whole edge of the offending nail and sterilising the nail bed for a permanant solution to your chronic ingrown nail.
+If your ingrown nail is severe or reoccuring, we can perform a procedure called a partial nail avulsion with matrix phenolisation.
+This procedure involves removing the whole edge of the offending nail and sterilising the nail bed for a permanent solution to your chronic ingrown nail.
 This procedure is painless as it is performed under local anaesthetic, and the recovery time is very fast.
 Most people can return to work the next day as long as they are able to wear an open-toed shoe (e.g. sandles/ thongs) for a few days.

 Details of the procedure